opening-hours/opening_hours.js/README.md

     Checks whether the facility is open at the given *date*.
 You may omit *date* to use current date.

+*   `var is_open_soon = oh.getFutureState(minutes);`

+    Checks whether the facility is open after a defined number of minutes.
+In combination with getState (now), for example, you could output "is now open, but will close soon" or "is now closed, but will open soon".
+    If you don't specify a parameter, the default time is 60 minutes.

 *   `var unknown = oh.getUnknown(date);`

     Checks whether the opening state is conditional or unknown at the given *date*.
 You may omit *date* to use current date.